jiachenghe666/hugo-academic/content/home/about.md

 I am an applied microeconomist with strong data science and causal inference skills.

-I use natural experiments and design-based microeconometric methods (e.g. regression discontinuity, difference in difference, event study, and synthetic control) to identify and estimate causal effects.
-I also use machine learning and natural language processing techniques to extract useful and interesting information from text data.
+I use design-based microeconometric methods (e.g. regression discontinuity, difference in difference, event study, and synthetic control) and natural experiments to identify and estimate causal effects.
+I also use machine learning and computational linguistic techniques to extract useful and interesting information from text data.

-In my daily research activity, I am heavily addicted to RStudio, Jupyter Notebook, Git Bash, Ubuntu for Win10, and iced Americano.
+In my daily research activity, I am heavily addicted to RStudio, Jupyter Notebook, Git, Ubuntu, and iced Americano.

-Recently I have been studying the role of asset tests in public health insurance programs, as well as the local labor market impact of routine biased technological change.
+Recently I have been studying the role of asset test in public health insurance programs, as well as the local labor market impact of routine biased technological change.
 I am also a participant in [Kaggle](https://www.kaggle.com/dg040301) competitions.

 Here is my {{% staticref "files/cv/CV.pdf" %}}CV{{% /staticref %}}.
 You can find my projects in my [GitHub](https://github.com/JiachengHe).